isolcat/MyBlog/README.md

 [![Conventional Commits](https://img.shields.io/badge/Conventional%20Commits-1.0.0-%23FE5196?logo=conventionalcommits&logoColor=white&style=for-the-badge)](https://conventionalcommits.org)
 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg?style=for-the-badge)](http://commitizen.github.io/cz-cli/)

-AstroPaper is a minimal, responsive and SEO-friendly Astro blog theme.
+Isolcat is a minimal, responsive and SEO-friendly Astro blog theme.
 This theme is designed and crafted based on [my personal blog](https://satnaing.dev/blog).

 This theme is aimed to be accessible out of the box.
 Light and dark mode are supported by default and additional color schemes can also be configured.